TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 18/Matthew 18.27.md

 ---

-And the lord of that servant, being moved with compassion, released him, and forgave him the debt.
+The lord of that servant, being moved with compassion, released him, and forgave him the debt.